July 20 to 26, 2026-I'm taking time off.

 Why can’t I pick up or drop off on weekends and holidays?

 I’d like to be able to offer, at least, Saturdays by appointment, but I don’t have the manpower.
 With the current daycare schedule, and no longer offering grooming, it isn’t feasible to be open on Saturdays, for boarding guests to check-in or check-out.
 I’m not out to purposely anger people but as the old saying goes, ya can’t please all the people all the time.
 I realize this and have had to figure out what I can, and cannot offer.
-If business returns to where it was prior to 2020, if I can bring my small, highly-valued team back, and if I can make up my financial losses, then I might be able to begin offering limited Saturday hours.
 Any changes will be on this website.
-As always, I appreciate all who have continued to keep my dream and vision alive during tough times.

 How did you come up with the name "Classy Canine Country Club"?